 Why is the graduation event open to the public, what does it offer other students and people interested in impact?

-The final event of the ‘Societal Impact for Entrepreneurship’ course is also planned as a get-together for the social entrepreneurship scene in Hamburg.
-I consider this combination of teaching and practice to be highly topical.
-My colleagues Prof Dr Rouven Seifert, Prof Dr Michel Clement and I would like to bring people from different contexts together through Universität Hamburg: Students, entrepreneurial role models, social entrepreneurs, start-up advisors, teachers and people who are interested in sustainability and the future.
-They will all experience six teams, international students from different specialisms in economics and social sciences, who will present their results: They have spent more than two months working intensively on the entrepreneurial mindset, social challenges, idea development and the renewal of business models – with the, goal of achieving positive social change, be it ecological, social, political or cultural.
-Following the pitches and two speakers, all participants will have the opportunity to engage in dialogue and share their insights into sustainable economic activity and entrepreneurship.
+The final event of the course “Societal Impact for Entrepreneurship” is also planned as a get-together for the social entrepreneurship scene in Hamburg.
+I think this combination of teaching and practice is highly topical.
+My colleagues Prof. Dr. Rouven Seifert, Prof. Dr. Michel Clement and I want to bring people from different contexts together through the University of Hamburg: Students, entrepreneurial role models, social entrepreneurs, start-up advisors, teachers and people who are interested in sustainability and the future.
+They will all experience six teams, international students from various specialist areas of economics and social sciences, who will present their results: They have spent more than two months working intensively on the entrepreneurial mindset, societal challenges, idea development and the renewal of business models – with the, goal of achieving positive societal change, be it ecological, social, political or cultural.
+Following the pitches and two speakers, all participants will have the opportunity to exchange ideas and share their insights into sustainable economic activity and entrepreneurship.

 -